There is no more compromising with Democrats and you can compromise with the Taliban.

 Doesn't it?

-We're not gonna control a government.
+We're not going to control a government.

-We're not gonna have that much power.
+We're not going to have that much power.

-Sounds like yes, we can't.
+Sounds like, yes, we can't.

 A bunch of federal project people, people totally funded by federal projects, are funding her rewrite or write-in campaign in Alaska.